MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/finance/compute.md

 ms.date: 09/27/2023
 ---

-# Azure VMs to run large-scale HPC application workloads for the Finance industry
+# Run large-scale HPC application workloads for the finance industry on Azure VMs

-These workloads, also known as big compute, require many cores and can include tasks such as financial risk modeling and engineering stress analysis.
+High-performance computing (HPC) workloads, also known as big compute applications, require many cores.
+These workloads can include tasks such as financial risk modeling and engineering stress analysis.

 Big compute applications typically have the following characteristics:

 - The workload can be divided into discrete tasks that can be run simultaneously across many cores.
 - Each task takes input, processes it, and produces output.
 The entire application runs for a finite amount of time.
-- The application doesn't need to run 24/7, but it must be able to handle node failures or crashes.
+- The application doesn't need to run constantly, but it must be able to handle node failures or crashes.
-- Tasks could be independent or tightly coupled, requiring high-speed networking technologies like InfiniBand and RDMA.
+- Tasks can be independent or tightly coupled, requiring high-speed networking technologies like InfiniBand and remote direct memory access (RDMA) connectivity.
-- Compute-intensive VM sizes such as H16r, H16mr, and A9 could be used depending on the workload.
+- Compute-intensive virtual machine (VM) sizes such as H16r, H16mr, and A9 can be used depending on the workload.

-Azure offers a range of VM instances optimized for CPU and GPU-intensive workloads that can run into Virtual Machine Scale Sets to provide resiliency and load balance.
+Azure offers a range of VM instances that are optimized for CPU-intensive and GPU-intensive workloads.
+These VMs can run into Virtual Machine Scale Sets to provide resiliency and load balance.
 It's also the only cloud platform that offers InfiniBand-enabled hardware, providing a significant performance advantage for running tasks such as financial risk modeling and engineering stress analysis.
 This improved performance results in near or better performance than current on-premises infrastructures.

 Azure VMs offer various options, known as VM sizes, for HPC and GPU-optimized computing.
 It's important to select the appropriate VM size for your workload, and you can use the [Sizes for VMs in Azure selector tool](/azure/virtual-machines/sizes) to help you choose.
 Keep in mind that not all Azure products are available in all regions.